jonashackt/mac-to-linux/02-software.md

 ## Sync files between machines with Syncthing (like Dropbox, but private)

-### Between your Linux laptop & your server (e.g. homeserver)
+### Between your Linux laptop & your server (e.g. homeserver) in the same local network

+There's a great tool called Syncthing.

+> "Syncthing works best when at least one device is always on to ensure continuous syncing."
+In order to have a machine that's always on, here are the docs on how to build and setup your own fan-less homeserver.

-There's a great tool called Syncthing - here's [how to install & configure it](https://docs.syncthing.net/intro/getting-started.html) - e.g. on your homeserver:
+Here's [how to install & configure it](https://docs.syncthing.net/intro/getting-started.html) - e.g. on your homeserver:

 ```shell
 pamac install syncthing